PEER Audit

 Performance and Core Web Vitals

-Google's Core Web Vitals are confirmed ranking signals and directly affect user experience.
-PEER measures all three core metrics using real browser instrumentation.
+Google's Core Web Vitals are proven ranking signals.
+They also shape how users feel about your site.
+PEER measures all three core metrics in a real browser.

 Metric Good Needs Improvement Poor